 Nobody knows what tomorrow will bring, but home insurance policies can give you peace of mind that at least you won’t lose out financially when the unexpected happens.
-In this article we look at:
+In this article about UK home insurance costs we look at:

 - The types of home insurance

 - House insurance when renting

 What is a typical home insurance policy?

 There are two types of home insurance cover.
 Buildings insurance covers the damage to the structure of the property or its fittings or fixtures.
 In other words, anything that you’d leave behind if you moved house.
 When taking out a mortgage, this cover is compulsory as your mortgage provider wants to protect their investment.